DrashtiSanjayShah/Market-Basket-Analysis/README.md

 Feel free to incorporate `resample()` into your time-series data analysis workflow to efficiently handle different time frequencies and perform insightful analyses! 📅📈

 ---
+## The main loop running the system 🔄

+The provided code displays the association rules generated from the Market Basket Analysis using the Apriori algorithm.
+Let's explain the loop step by step:

+1. `for rule in rules:`: This is a for loop that iterates through each rule in the `rules` object.
+In Market Basket Analysis, the `rules` object contains the generated association rules.

+2. `antecedents = list(rule.items)`: Here, we extract the antecedents (items on the left-hand side of the rule) from the current rule and store them in the `antecedents` list.

+3. `consequents = list(rule.ordered_statistics[0].items_base)`: This line extracts the consequents (items on the right-hand side of the rule) from the current rule and stores them in the `consequents` list.

+4. `support = rule.support`: The `support` represents the proportion of transactions that include both the antecedents and consequents.
+It indicates the popularity of the rule in the dataset.

+5. `confidence = rule.ordered_statistics[0].confidence`: The `confidence` measures the likelihood that the consequents will be purchased given that the antecedents are purchased.
+It provides an indication of the strength of the association between the items.

+6. `lift = rule.ordered_statistics[0].lift`: The `lift` quantifies how much more likely the consequents are to be purchased when the antecedents are purchased compared to when they are purchased independently.
+It indicates the strength of the association rule.

+7. `print()`: The `print()` statements display the extracted rule and the corresponding metrics (support, confidence, and lift) in a readable format.

+8. `count += 1` and `if count == 5: break`: These lines are used to control the loop and limit the number of rules displayed.
+The loop will stop after displaying the first 5 rules.

+The loop iterates through the association rules, extracting the antecedents, consequents, support, confidence, and lift for each rule, and then prints them in an easily understandable format.
+This allows you to examine the top 5 association rules based on the defined criteria (e.g., support, confidence, or lift) and gain insights into the relationships between items in the dataset.

+---

 ## How to Run the Project ▶️